Questions & Answers

 There is not much to go on in this question.
 Let's see what we can make of it.

 Why should he propose concessions?
-His behavior looks perfectly professional and clever to me.
+His behaviour looks perfectly professional and clever to me.
 It has put the foreign team on the defensive.
 Nice one.
 It might also be the case that the foreigner has introduced "positional negotiation" far too early.
-If so, that makes me feel that the foreign team has been quite naive - naive in that they expect a sort of tit fot tat, the Chinese "have" to give a concession now that the foreigners have "so properly" put their position on the table.
+If so, that makes me feel that the foreign team has been quite naive - naive in that they expect a sort of tit for that, the Chinese "have" to give a concession now that the foreigners have "so properly" put their position on the table.